 - Making and decorating gingerbread houses.
 Then depending on where we live, having a party where everyone brings candy to share.

 - Adopting a family so I can shop for kids toys and clothes.
 Our family stopped exchanging gifts years ago when my older son in his first job didn't have the money.
 Everyone loved this so it's one of our new family traditions with lots of Christmas savings.
 Instead we spend our time cooking together and playing games.

 So here are my ideas for Christmas savings and decorating too!

 Christmas Decorating Idea #1: Decorate Plants You Have

 So I fell in love with the custom of decorating cactus in Arizona.
-You can buy small holiday hats to decorate your indoor plants, chairs, hooks … use your imagination and get the kids involved.
-The best part is you get to reuse them year after year and they're easy to store.
+You can buy small holiday hats to decorate your indoor plants, chairs, hooks (find them anywhere – Amazon, Target or the Dollar stores).
+Use your imagination and get the kids involved.
+The best part is you get to reuse the hats year after year and they're easy to store.

 Christmas Decorating Ideas Using Existing Decor